MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-print-deposit-slip-reports.md

 ---
-title: Print Deposit Slip Reports in the Australian version
+title: Print Deposit Slip Reports [AU]
 description: The Deposit Slip report displays cash and cheque details in a format required by the bank in the Australian version.
 author: SorenGP
 ms.service: dynamics365-business-central